History of Super Randonnées

 As it will be specified a few years later in the introduction to the rules, “the spirit of the Super Randonnée is based on freedom and maturity of the rider”.

 On May 28, 2009, Sophie Matter gets the first homologation in the history of the ACP Super Randonnée: FR-HP-R-1.
 The following two were achieved on August 18, 2009 by riders from Italy: Barbara Fanchini (FR-HP-R-2), and Fulvio Gambaro (FR-HP-R-3).
-The same year, Fulvio Gambaro sends Sophie a project for a Super Randonnée in Italy (the future Prealpina); but the ACP has not yet decided to export their Super Randonnées.
+The same year, Fulvio Gambaro sends Sophie a project for a Super Randonnée in Italy (the future Prealpina); but she does not feel ready yet to export the Super Randonnées.

 2010 : Opening of the Super Randonnée du Dauphiné Gratiné (route proposed by Hugues Rico).